Same-sex marriage in Costa Rica: History

-2018 Inter-American Court of Human Rights ruling
+2018 Inter-American Court of Human Rights advisory opinion

-On January 9, 2018, the Inter-American Court of Human Rights (IACHR) ruled that countries signatory to the American Convention on Human Rights are required to allow same-sex couples to marry.
-The ruling states that:
+On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+The advisory opinion states that:

-The ruling also set binding precedent for 15 other American countries, who have all ratified the convention and accepted the court's jurisdiction, namely Barbados, Bolivia, Chile, the Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru and Suriname.
-The Costa Rican Government announced that it would abide by the ruling.
+The Costa Rican Government announced that it would abide by the opinion.
 Vice President Ana Helena Chacón said that the ruling would be adopted in "its totality".
-The Foreign Ministry notified the Judiciary, the Supreme Electoral Court (responsible for the civil registry) and the Legislative Assembly about the ruling on January 12.
+The Foreign Ministry notified the Judiciary, the Supreme Electoral Court (responsible for the civil registry) and the Legislative Assembly about the advisory opinion on January 12.

 The first same-sex couple was scheduled to get married on January 20.
 However, on January 18 the Superior Council of Notaries stated that notaries could not perform same-sex marriages until provisions in the Family Code prohibiting such marriages are changed by the Legislative Assembly or struck down by the Supreme Court.
 The couple announced their intention to challenge the council's decision in the Constitutional Chamber of the Supreme Court (Sala IV).
-Minister of Justice Marco Feoli reiterated that the IACHR ruling was fully binding on Costa Rica.
+Minister of Justice and Peace Marco Feoli Villalobos reiterated that the IACHR opinion was fully binding on Costa Rica.